 The Basilica has three symbolic façades:

-One of the most common questions related to the Sagrada Família is when will the structure will be completed.
+One of the most common questions related to the Sagrada Familia is when the structure will be completed.
 This is a difficult question to answer.
 Since it was founded in 1882, it has been built thanks to donations.
 This is why the Sagrada Família is taking so long to complete and it could take several years to finish.

 November – February: 9 am until 6 pm (Sundays 10:30 am to 6 pm)

 April – September: 9 am – 8 pm (Sundays 10:30 am to 8 pm)